 :: About Me ::

-I enjoy working on side projects, competing in hackathons, building computerized Christmas light displays, and watching science fiction TV shows/movies.
-Additionally, I mentor students on a high school robotics team (FIRST Robotics Competition Team # 5517).
+I enjoy biking, working on side projects, competing in hackathons, building a computerized Christmas light display, and watching science fiction TV shows/movies.

 :: Site Info ::